Probing the sensitivity of dark energy dynamics to equation of state parametrization flexibility: Data analysis

 \subsection{Observational Data}

 Our analysis combines multiple cosmological probes, including CMB, BAO, SNeIa, Hubble parameter measurements, and redshift-space distortion (RSD) data.

-For the CMB, we use distance priors reconstructed from the Planck 2018 TT, TE, EE+lowE measurements \cite{Planck:2018vyg,2019JCAP}, together with the Planck determination of the physical baryon density, $\omega_b$ \cite{Planck:2018vyg}.
+For the CMB, we use distance priors reconstructed from the Planck 2018 TT, TE, EE+lowE measurements \citep{Planck:2018vyg,2019JCAP}.
+These compressed likelihoods capture the primary information from the CMB relevant for late-time cosmology while significantly reducing computational cost.
+Although such priors do not include the full information content of the Planck likelihood, they provide an accurate and widely used approximation for dark energy studies focused on background evolution \citep{2019JCAP}.

-The BAO dataset is taken from DESI DR2 \cite{DESI:2025zgx}, comprising over 14 million extragalactic objects, including emission line galaxies (ELGs), luminous red galaxies (LRGs), quasars (QSOs) \cite{DESI:2025qqy}, and Ly$\alpha$ forest tracers \cite{DESI:2025zpo}.
+The BAO dataset is taken from DESI DR2 \citep{DESI:2025zgx}, comprising over 14 million extragalactic objects, including emission line galaxies (ELGs), luminous red galaxies (LRGs), quasars (QSOs) \citep{DESI:2025qqy}, and Ly$\alpha$ forest tracers \citep{DESI:2025zpo}.
 These measurements provide $D_M/r_d$ and $D_H/r_d$ over $0.4 < z < 4.2$, along with low-redshift isotropic measurements of $D_V/r_d$ for $0.1 < z < 0.4$, thereby covering both isotropic and anisotropic BAO analyses.

-For type Ia supernovae, we use the PantheonPlus compilation, containing 1550 luminosity distance measurements spanning $0.001 < z < 2.26$ \cite{Scolnic:2021amr,Brout:2022vxf}.
-We also include the Union3 compilation \cite{Rubin:2023ovl}, which provides 22 binned data points from 2087 cosmologically useful SNeIa, and the DESY5 sample \cite{DES:2024jxu}, consisting of 1635 SNeIa in the range $0.10 < z < 1.13$, supplemented by 194 low-redshift SNeIa ($0.025 < z < 0.10$), for a total of 1829 data points.
+For type Ia supernovae, we use the PantheonPlus compilation, containing 1550 luminosity distance measurements spanning $0.001 < z < 2.26$ \citep{Scolnic:2021amr,Brout:2022vxf}.
+We also include the Union3 compilation \citep{Rubin:2023ovl}, which provides 22 binned data points from 2087 cosmologically useful SNeIa, and the DESY5 sample \citep{DES:2024jxu}, consisting of 1635 SNeIa in the range $0.10 < z < 1.13$, supplemented by 194 low-redshift SNeIa ($0.025 < z < 0.10$), for a total of 1829 data points.
+We follow the latest DES-Dovekie recalibration of the DESY5 data \cite{DES:2025sig}.

-We further include 31 measurements of the Hubble parameter $H(z)$ spanning $0.07 \leq z \leq 1.965$, obtained using the cosmic chronometer (CC) method~\cite{2018JCAP...04..051G}.
-Finally, we incorporate RSD measurements of the growth rate $f\sigma_{8}(z)$ compiled in \cite{Nesseris:2017vor}, constructing the covariance matrix and $\chi^{2}$ statistic accordingly.
+We further include 31 measurements of the Hubble parameter $H(z)$ spanning $0.07 \leq z \leq 1.965$, obtained using the cosmic chronometer (CC) method~\citep{2018JCAP...04..051G}.
+Finally, we incorporate RSD measurements of the growth rate $f\sigma_{8}(z)$ compiled in \citep{Nesseris:2017vor}, constructing the covariance matrix and $\chi^{2}$ statistic accordingly.
+While the inclusion of cosmic chronometer and RSD data complements the geometric probes by providing additional information on the expansion and growth history it does not qualitatively affect the inferred behaviour of the dark energy EoS.

 We consider three data combinations corresponding to different SNeIa samples.
-The combination CMB$+$DESI~DR2$+$H(z)$+$RSD$+$PantheonPlus is denoted as $+$PantheonPlus.
-Similarly, CMB$+$DESI~DR2$+$H(z)$+$RSD$+$Union3 is referred to as $+$Union3, and CMB$+$DESI~DR2$+$H(z)$+$RSD$+$DESY5 as $+$DESY5.
+The combination CMB$+$DESIDR2 $+$H(z)$+$RSD$+$PantheonPlus is denoted as $+$PantheonPlus.
+Similarly, CMB$+$DESI~DR2$+$H(z)$+$RSD$+$Union3 is referred to as $+$Union3, and CMB $+$DESI~DR2$+$H(z)$+$RSD$+$DESY5 as $+$DESY5.